InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 4. Video
 5. Chart

+The questions information sources need to figured out is:

+1. what is a source
+2. what is an item

+Here we divided source into these types based on where are they from.

 ### From the Virtual Life

 The virtual life is reffering to the world/life that the world people built as the mirror of the real world. \